mmft20/learn-spring-boot/ProjectProgress.md

     -- Ran the Spring Project using @SpringApplication annotation class.
     -- Created COURSE class with Parametrized constructor and Getter + toString Method.
     -- Built Simple REST API to retrieve All courses.
-    -- Data Was Returned by returning a list of API courses initialized using new objects.
+    -- Data Was Returned by returning a list of courses initialized/created using new objects.
+       An array of new objects ws creted and was converted to list using asList functions from Arrays class.

 ___